marp-team/marp-cli/README.md

 **A CLI interface, for [Marp](https://github.com/marp-team/marp)** (using [@marp-team/marp-core](https://github.com/marp-team/marp-core)) and any slide deck converter based on [Marpit](https://github.com/marp-team/marpit) framework.

-It can convert Marp / Marpit Markdown files to static HTML (and CSS).
+It can convert Marp / Marpit Markdown files into static HTML (and CSS).

 ### :warning: _marp-cli is under construction and not ready to use stable._